Tim Skold: SKOLD

 On 3 November 2009 "I Will Not Forget", "A Dark Star", and "Bullets Ricochet" were released on iTunes and Amazon as new SKOLD singles.
 Also that November, Skold's official website announced that he was to release his second solo album in early 2010.
 However, the album remained unreleased in 2010.
 In January 2011, Metropolis Records announced that they were releasing the new record and single in spring of 2011.
 On 10 May 2011 SKOLD released Anomie.

 Originally announced on 17 March 2014, the album, entitled The Undoing, was originally slated for self-release in April 2014.
 Problems with that model arose and the album release was halted until 2016 when SKOLD rejoined with Metropolis Records to release the work.
-In support of this album, SKOLD began "The Undoing Tour 2016" in May, 2016 with the western United States; the live line up featured Tiffany Lowe on keyboards and Eli James on drums.
+In support of this album, SKOLD began "The Undoing Tour 2016" in May 2016 with the western United States; the live line up featured Tiffany Lowe on keyboards and Eli James on drums.
 This was followed by a cross-US North American tour in November and December 2016.
+The setlist spanned Tim's entire career and contained such hits as "Personal Jesus", "Error 404", "Anarchy", "Tainted Love", as well as "Chaos" and "Hail Mary" from his debut album, just to name a few.
+He was very accessible after shows and more than happy to discuss firearms and lipstick, as well as gear over a beer.

 In 2018, SKOLD released a cover of the song "White As Chalk" by Leæther Strip on the compilation album Heært Combine.

 On 5 April 2019, SKOLD released the album Never Is Now on Cleopatra Records.

 On 5 March 2021, SKOLD released the album Dies Irae on Cleopatra Records.

+In 2022, the long-awaited exhumation of (a) 'Dead God' was performed and realised, offering up a proper release and making his proclamations upon the "true" evils of organized religion and idolatry official.

+On 28 July 2023, SKOLD released the album Seven Heads with the single "Rat King", also on Cleopatra Records.